chamaeleonidae/api/docs/apis/deliveries.md

 ## Remove a Delivery :id=deliveries-destroy

-Cancel a delivery that has yet to happen
+Cancel a Delivery that has yet to happen

-> **Once a delivery is marked as triggered (when `at` has a timestamp value) the delivery can no-longer be updated.**
+> **Once a Delivery is marked as triggered (when `at` has a timestamp value) the delivery can no-longer be updated.**

 #### HTTP Request